wahony/wahony/README.md

 hi im tabi and i like will wahony okay thanks!

-and my bestfriend is the coy to my will but where is anthony and hanbon
+and my bestfriend @killbones is the coy to my will but where is anthony and hanbon

 auditions for hanbon and anthony will be held july 31st 2019